 Cloud provider certifications like Amazon’s Certified Solutions Architect let you prove your knowledge of public cloud providers, and all their quirks.

 Kubernetes certification is highly valued where companies are using Kubernetes.
-This is the Certified Kubernetes Administrator (CKA) course and exam, which is offered by the Linux Foundation.
+You can take a course on Kubernetes and then take the Certified Kubernetes Administrator (CKA) exam, which is run by the Linux Foundation.

 Bootcamps and online courses are an option for training, if they can include a lot of practical work.
 If you pick a bootcamp, you should choose one which is provided by a recognised authority.
 The Linux Foundation runs bootcamps and certifications, other tech companies might offer similar courses too.